danhans42/nxflash/README.md

 3. Press TRIANGLE on the pad to go into serial ROM upload.
 4. On your machine upload your rom eg. nxflash.py -ru /dev/ttyS0 uniromv66.bin
 5. Once it has successfully uploaded, NXFLASH will return to the main menu.
 6. You will now see the Flash ROM option appear, press X to flash.
-If there are no error messages the flash was successful.
+Then at the warning prompt press O. If there are no error messages the flash was successful.
-7. Reboot your console.
+7. Press O to reboot your console.

 ## Dump BIOS via Serial